google-deepmind/mujoco/doc/programming/index.rst

    This is the main header file and must be included in all programs using MuJoCo.
-It defines all API functions and global variables, and includes the next 5 files which provide the necessary type definitions. mjmodel.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjmodel.h>`__ This file defines the C structure :ref:`mjModel` which is the runtime representation of the model being simulated.
-It also defines a number of primitive types and other structures needed to define mjModel. mjdata.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjdata.h>`__ This file defines the C structure :ref:`mjData` which is the workspace where all computations read their inputs and write their outputs.
-It also defines primitive types and other structures needed to define mjData. mjvisualize.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjvisualize.h>`__ This file defines the primitive types and structures needed by the abstract visualizer. mjrender.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjrender.h>`__ This file defines the primitive types and structures needed by the OpenGL renderer. mjui.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjui.h>`__ This file defines the primitive types and structures needed by the UI framework. mjtnum.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjtnum.h>`__ Defines MuJoCo's ``mjtNum`` floating-point type to be either ``double`` or ``float``.
+It defines all API functions and global variables, and includes the next 5 files which provide the necessary type definitions. mjmodel.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjmodel.h>`__ Defines the C structure :ref:`mjModel` which is the runtime representation of the model being simulated.
+It also defines a number of primitive types and other structures needed to define mjModel. mjdata.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjdata.h>`__ Defines the C structure :ref:`mjData` which is the workspace where all computations read their inputs and write their outputs.
+It also defines primitive types and other structures needed to define mjData. mjvisualize.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjvisualize.h>`__ Defines the primitive types and structures needed by the abstract visualizer. mjrender.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjrender.h>`__ Defines the primitive types and structures needed by the OpenGL renderer. mjui.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjui.h>`__ Defines the primitive types and structures needed by the UI framework. mjtnum.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjtnum.h>`__ Defines MuJoCo's ``mjtNum`` floating-point type to be either ``double`` or ``float``.
 See :ref:`mjtNum`. mjxmacro.h   `(source) <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mjxmacro.h>`__